TimMorency/openshift-tomcat-quickstart/README.md

 Create a Do It Yourself (DIY) app on OpenShift
 ----------------------------------------------
-<a href="https://www.openshift.com/">Create an account</a> and install the <a href="https://www.openshift.com/get-started">command-line client tools</a>.
+1. <a href="https://www.openshift.com/">Create an account</a>
+2. Install the <a href="https://www.openshift.com/get-started">command-line client tools</a>.

-Create a DIY application:
+3. Create a DIY application:
     rhc app create tomcat diy-0.1

 Get Tomcat running